Retail Intelligence · Home & Furniture

 Online Penetration — Furniture vs Other Categories (% online)

-Share of total retail spending happening online · furniture significantly under-indexed
+Share of total retail spending happening online · furniture structurally under-indexed

 These are not execution problems.
 They are category problems — and most online pure-plays have never solved any of them.